Blog

 Frequently Asked Questions

-You can apply for protection in most countries, but each application is subject to local laws and approval processes.
-Some countries are not part of the Madrid Protocol and require direct filing.
+You can apply in most countries, but local trade mark laws differ and some nations require direct filing.

 What is the Madrid Protocol?